cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/volunteers_committee/volunteers.md

 ---
 id: volunteer-committee
 description: Everything you need to know as a member of the volunteer committee
-title: Committee overview
+title: Volunteer committee overview
-sidebar_position: 10
+sidebar_position: 1
-tags: [Low time committment,]
+tags: ["Low time committment","process"]

 ---